dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/buildtime-openapi.md

 ---

-The `Microsoft.Extensions.ApiDescription.Server` package automatically generates the Open API document(s) associated with the app during build and populates them into the app's output directory:
+The `Microsoft.Extensions.ApiDescription.Server` package automatically generates the Open API document(s) associated with the app during build and places them in the app's `obj` directory:

 Consider a template created API app named `MyTestApi`: